LGB Track & Switches

 double slip - current production -

-Note: Tom Trigg indicates that at one time there was an R4 turnout which was also supplied with a single piece of curved track as a "parallel track" adapter.
+I have some info that one time there was an R4 turnout which was also supplied with a single piece of curved track as a "parallel track" adapter.
 Maybe in the early 80's.

 ALL the LGB switches are "curved" meaning that the rails beyond the frog are curved not straight as in a prototype switch.